brooswajne/medicspot-assignment/README.md

   support](https://vitejs.dev/guide/ssr.html) to server-render the app using the same server as our API routes, which could therefore also serve the app with HMR in a development environment.

+**Note**: To achieve the `Display coordinates next to results` "bonus point", I changed the `GET /locations` endpoint to return not just an array of string location names but also those locations' ids, latitudes and longitudes.  \
+This seems like a sensible change in general to support more use-cases for this endpoint rather than restricting ourselves to just responding with names, but the commit before that change (a86e9d2) can be checked out to see the implementation working when only returning the `name` field of the matching locations.